LucasGenoud/modern-cv/cv.typ

   title: "School of Engineering and Architecture of Fribourg (HEIA-FR)",
   location: "Fribourg",
   date: "September 2021 - September 2024",
-  description: "Bachelor of Science in software engineering ", )
+  description: "Bachelor of Science in software engineering, Award of Excellence for the Final Project by Swiss Engineering (Fribourg section).", )
 #resume-entry(
   title: "EMF",